Investment Tax Credit Program

 To qualify for the 10% credit:

 - The structure must have been built before 1936 and not "historic" (must not be listed or eligible for listing on the National Register of Historic Places).

 - The structure must retain 50-70% of external walls and 75% of internal walls.

 - The rehabilitation must meet the "substantial rehabilitation test" as in the 20% credit.

 - The structure must be used for five years as income producing but NOT housing.

-Please note: The Tennessee Historical Commission does not give tax advice.
-It is recommended that you consult with your accountant AND with the ITC Coordinator at the Tennessee Historical Commission BEFORE you begin work on your project.
+Please note: The Tennessee Historical Commission (THC) does not give tax advice.
+It is recommended that you consult with your accountant AND with the ITC Coordinator at the THC BEFORE you begin work on your project.

 Examples of rehabilitation projects using the Investment Tax Credit program: